TO KNOW YOURSELF IS TO KNOW YOUR FAMILY

 I was sitting on a stoop, waiting for my father, Mick Michaels, to arrive.
 I didn’t know him and didn’t know what to expect.
 As usual, I was full of angst.

 A black vehicle rolled up, and a young man jumped out of the car.
-He was dark-haired with swarthy skin — not light-skinned like Mom or Mem or Mere Germaine.
+He had brown hair and swarthy skin — not light-skinned like Mom, Mem, or Mere Germaine.

-I stared intently at him as he came around the back of the car to greet me.
-He had dark, piercing eyes.
+I stared intently at him as he came around the back of the car to greet me with his dark — almost black — piercing eyes.

 It was then that I noticed a young woman sitting in the front passenger seat, her scowling face pressed against the car window.